THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 - Expensive items such as Phone, Laptops, and Tablets

 Pack these items in a carry on bag and keep it with you.
-Also when you are packing make sure that you remember not to pack essential items which you will need for the morning of disembarkation of your Disney Cruise.
+Also when you are packing make sure that you remember not to pack essential items that you will need for the morning of disembarkation of your Disney Cruise.

 Remember that you are going to need clothes for the morning!
 Don’t pack all your toiletries or you won’t be able to brush your teeth after breakfast.
 Try not to be one of those people who has to disembark barefoot as they have packed al their shoes.
 It happens.